mojojojo77/Portfolio/README.md

 # Portfolio
-A portfolio created in React to showcase projects
+A portfolio/resume created in React to showcase projects